SEKOIA-IO/documentation/docs/operation_center/data_collection/ingestion_methods/sekoiaio.md

 ### Proxy Support

 If needed, the SEKOIA.IO agent can use a proxy server for its HTTPS requests.
-If you want to enable this feature, edit the configuration file at `C:\ProgramData\EndpointAgent\config.yaml` and add the following line:
+If you want to enable this feature, edit the configuration file at `C:\Windows\System32\config\systemprofile\AppData\Local\SEKOIA.IO\EndpointAgent\config.yaml` and add the following line:

 ```
 HTTPProxyURL: "<PROXY_URL>"
 ```

+If you want to automate the installation of the agent with this configuration option, make sure a `config.yaml` file with this line is present in the working directory when launching the install command.

 ### Recommended: Install Sysmon